cshevick/Blackjack-Helper/README.md

 # Card Counter and Blackjack Decision-Making Application

 This project is a Python-based application designed to help users count cards and make optimal decisions while playing blackjack.
-The application features a card counter that updates running and true counts and provides betting advice based on the true count.
-It also includes a decision-making module that guides users on the best actions to take based on their hand and the dealer's up card.

 ## Table of Contents